Ivanico/mac-commands/apache-php-configuration.md

 To be save do again a backup copy of this file

-`$ sudo cp httpd-userdir.conf httpd-userdir.conf.bak`
+`$ sudo cp httpd-userdir.conf httpd-userdir.conf.back`

 Open the file